What are delusions?

 Read about 'first aid' for psychosis in this Mental Health First Aid fact sheet.

-In the longer term, family and friends may become involved in supporting someone who has delusions.
+In the longer term, family and friends may become involved in supporting someone who has psychosis.
 SANE Australia has more information.

 Learn more here about the development and quality assurance of healthdirect content.